SchoolSaint Gianna School of Health Sciences

 Association for Athletic Training EducationAthletic training at the University of Mary is a founding member of the Association for Athletic Training Education.

-View additional information regarding the accreditation of this program.
+View BOC pass rate, graduation and employment rate, and retention rate and additional information regarding the accreditation of this program.

 Careers & Outcomes